molgenis/molgenis-emx2/e2e/manual-tests/catalogue/catalogue-test_2.md

 # Goal

-A naïve visitor to the data catalogue can click around in the catalogue and understand what she is seeing when viewing a network, in both of the network overview pages.
+A naïve visitor to the data catalogue can click around in the catalogue and understand what they are seeing when viewing a network, in both of the network overview pages.

 # Steps